 If you are using moulds make sure they are clean before you use them.
 I’ve chosen to use hollow easter eggs as well.
 Push the bath bomb mixture into the easter eggs until it is flush with the top of the mould.

-Push the two halves together but don’t close the mould completely otherwise you will not be able to get it out!
-(I speak from experience!)
+Push the two halves together but don’t close the mould completely otherwise you will not be able to get it out (I speak from experience!)
+Instead to shutting it completely you can wrap an elastic band around it to keep the mould together.

 For the flat bath bombs, lay grease proof paper over a baking tray and lay your cookie cutter on top of it.